 Art and Design Curriculum (Herne Junior School)

 Our art activities and outcomes are planned systematically in order to progressively build skills and knowledge for pupils throughout their learning journey across the school as well as along their own, personal creative journey.
-Children are given opportunities to be inspired by the creative arts through community links (St Peter’s Church, Eco Shop, Armed Forces Mural), after school clubs (Tree Frog Art) and utilising the school’s environment.
-Across the school, pupils encounter a wide range of artists and artworks from different cultures, periods in history.
-We encourage the learning of art through our Herne values, in particular independence, collaboration, and enjoyment, ensuring that everyone’s work is valued.
+Children are given opportunities to be inspired by the creative arts through community links (St Peter’s Church, Eco Shop, Armed Forces Mural), after school clubs (Tree Frog Art) and utilising the school’s natural environment.
+Across the school, pupils encounter a wide range of artists and artworks from different cultures and periods in history.
+We encourage the learning of art through our Herne Values, in particular independence, collaboration, and enjoyment, ensuring that everyone’s work is valued.
 Subject specific vocabulary is made explicit to encourage the language of art.

 Year 6 – The Colour Wheel, Claude Monet, Story of a River, Mayan Temples in Perspective, Mayan Masks, William Morris (Victorian Designers), L.S.
 Lowry (Victorian Landscapes).

 When pupils leave the school, we want their learning in art to have enabled them to become confident, resilient and independent artists who can express themselves creatively and articulately, and value their own creative journey.
 They will be able to think critically and have developed a deeper understanding of art and design.
 Their understanding of how art and design both reflect and shape our history, and contribute to the culture, creativity and wealth of our world is an important part of their learning journey.
 Children will understand and value the positive impact that art and creativity can have on personal well-being and leave with a love and appreciation of art, inspiring them to become life-long learners.

 “Creativity is allowing yourself to make mistakes.
 Art is knowing which ones to keep.”